-Two of the people that attend our Saturday evening get togethers, James and Carolyn Craig, have a well deserved reputation for their vast knowledge of Tennessee history.
-Last Saturday night they told us a story about somebody you have certainly heard about.
+Two of the people who attend our Saturday evening get togethers, James and Carolyn Craig, have a well-deserved reputation for their vast knowledge of Tennessee history.
+Last Saturday night, they told us a story about somebody you have certainly heard about.
 However, I feel certain you have never heard this story before.

 If the politicians and state officials in Tennessee had been more familiar with some of the history of this Tennessean, perhaps a state office building, and more importantly, a man’s life, would not have been lost in 1998, only 19 years ago.
 This is the story James and Carolyn Craig told us about Davey Crockett, the famous frontiersman, killed at the Alamo in Texas in 1836.

 Davey Crockett moved to Lawrence County, Tennessee from east Tennessee in 1817.
-Davey built a Grist mill alongside of Shoal Creek in Lawrence County, Tennessee.
-Davey’s Grist mill, powdermill and distillery, were all very successful.
-That is successful until 1821, when a flood destroyed Davey’s mills, putting Davey Crockett out of business.
-It was at this location, near the entrance to Davey Crockett State Park, where the flood of 1997 destroyed the building owned by the state of Tennessee and took a man’s life as his car was swept away by the flood.
+Davey built a Grist mill alongside of Shoal Creek in Lawrence County.
+Davey’s Grist mill, powder mill and distillery, were all very successful.
+That is, successful until 1821, when a flood destroyed Davey’s mills, putting Davey Crockett out of business.
+It was at this location, near the entrance to Davey Crockett State Park, where the flood of 1997 destroyed the building owned by the state of Tennessee, and took a man’s life, as his car was swept away by the flood.
 The lesson from history had been neglected.

 After the flood, Davey packed his belongings and moved to West Tennessee.
 Davey Crockett was elected to Congress and was campaigning for his 2nd term when he encountered a farmer.
 The farmer told Mr. Crockett he would not vote for Mr. Crockett again.
 The reason for his displeasure with Davey was because he had voted to give monies to some families in Georgetown, their homes having been destroyed by fire.